 More than a third of all hospital revenue comes directly from patients.
 Yet $7.5 billion in patient payments goes uncollected each year.
 COVID-19 has only amplified the issues associated with self-pay collections.
 Since the pandemic began, millions of individuals lost their jobs and their employer-sponsored health coverage.

-While the end of the pandemic is now in sight, the financial impact is expected to continue for months or even years.
+With the pandemic not showing signs of slowing down, the financial impact is expected to continue for months or even years.
 A new Pew Research Center survey states, “Among those who say their financial situation has gotten worse during the pandemic, 44% think it will take them three years or more to get back to where they were a year ago – including about one-in-ten who don’t think their finances will ever recover.”

-Collecting from self-pay patients is about to get a lot more challenging.
+To increase patient revenue, your organization needs to improve processes.
 Are you prepared?
 To find out, ask yourselves these questions: